6.2 Administration and governance

 The Ministry of National Education has a longstanding partnership with UNESCO, expressed in concrete form by the network of schools associated with UNESCO and such schools’ network of UNESCO Clubs

 The network was set up in 1953 in order to promote UNESCO’s ideals; it is present in over 180 countries, comprising almost 11,000 schools from nursery to post-baccalaureate level.

 In 2018, the French network comprises 135 schools across Metropolitan and Overseas France.

 UNESCO-associated schools are institutions that have defined a three-year interdisciplinary educational project with wide international openness and focus on UNESCO’s priorities (sustainable development; heritage advocacy; global citizenship; intercultural dialogue; promotion of peace and human rights; international solidarity, etc.).

 - Network of UNESCO Clubs funded by the Ministry responsible for youth

 UNESCO Associations, Centres and Clubs are groups of volunteers of varied ages and socioprofessional status, voluntary activists at the service of UNESCO’s ideals.

 Established with the authorisation of UNESCO National Commissions, Clubs are grouped into national and international networks, their goal being to engage in fieldwork in UNESCO’s areas of competence.
 More than 65 years after the creation of the first UNESCO Association in Japan in 1947, the movement numbered some 4000 UNESCO Centres, Associations and Clubs in over 100 countries across the world.

-In 2018, the French network comprises some hundred Clubs
+In 2021, the French network has around a hundred clubs.